MikkoHeikkila/WP-Autosend-Mail/README.md

 <b>Coding required for customizing the actual message that you want to send.</b> So this won't work right out of the box.
 But hopefully this is exactly what you want.

-Any and all help/criticism is much appreciated :)

 The plugin boilerplate was generated using WORDPRESS PLUGIN BOILERPLATE GENERATOR https://wppb.me/